2018-2019 University Catalog [ARCHIVED CATALOG]

 Use and Interpret

-- Use and interpret information from assessment techniques/maneuvers/procedures
+- Use and interpret information from assessment techniques/maneuvers

-- Use and interpret information generated from diagnostic tools
+- Use and interpret information related to physiologic phenomena generated from diagnostic tools

-- Possess psychomotor skills necessary to perform or assist with day-to-day responsibilities commensurate with the student’s discipline
+- Possess psychomotor skills necessary to provide or assist in holistic clinical nutrition care and perform or assist with procedures and treatments

-- Practice in a safe manner and perform universal precautions against contamination
+- Practice in a safe manner and appropriately provide clinical nutrition care and assessment in emergencies and life support procedures, and perform universal precautions against contamination

 - Communicate effectively and sensitively with patients and families

-- Communicate effectively with faculty, preceptors, employees, other professionals and all members of the health care team during practicum, internship and/or other learning experiences
+- Communicate effectively with faculty, preceptors and all members of the health care team during practicum and other learning experiences

 - Measure, calculate, reason, analyze and synthesize data related to the diagnosis and treatment of patients and populations

-- Exercise proper judgment and complete responsibilities in a timely and accurate manner according to the medical laboratory science role
+- Exercise proper judgment and complete responsibilities in a timely and accurate manner according to the clinical nutrition role

-- Synthesize information, problem-solve and think critically to judge the most appropriate theory, assessment, management or treatment strategy
+- Synthesize information, problem-solve and think critically to judge the most appropriate theory, assessment or treatment strategy

 - Maintain mature, sensitive, effective relationships with clients/patients, families, students, faculty, staff, preceptors and other professionals under all circumstances